A Deep Ritz Method for High-Dimensional Steady States of the Cahn-Hilliard Equation: Numerical Experiments

 \subsubsection{Non-trivial solutions}

-In the previous subsection \ref{1D_numer_triv}, the periodic boundary condition is enforced by directly imposing $u(0) = u(1)$, which leads to the trivial constant solution.
-However, such a formulation is insufficient for capturing high-frequency features and non-trivial steady states.
+To capture the high-frequency feature of the state and get the non-trivial solution, the same technique to deal with the periodic boundary condition as the above subsection becomes insufficient.
 To overcome this limitation, we incorporate Random Fourier Feature (RFF) mappings to enrich the representation capability of the neural network.

 Since standard RFF does not inherently preserve periodicity, we adopt a simple preprocessing step by mapping the input coordinate as $x \mapsto \operatorname{mod}(x,1)$.
 As a result, the transformed features $\sin(2\pi \mathbf{B} x)$ and $\cos(2\pi \mathbf{B} x)$ satisfy the periodic boundary condition $u(0) = u(1)$.
-In the implementation, the Fourier feature parameters are chosen as $m = 128$, $s = 3.0$, and $L_x = 1$.
+In the implementation, the Fourier feature parameters are chosen as $m = 32$, $s = 3.0$, and $L_x = 1$.
 The outer iteration number is set to 5 and the inner iteration number to 100.
 The learning rate is $\eta = 10^{-4}$.

 In this setting, the total loss reduces to

 where $\mathcal{L}_i$ and $\mathcal{L}_m$ are defined the same as in \eqref{L_energy} and \eqref{L_mass}, respectively, in the previous subsection.